Domain walls in Horndeski gravity: The domain wall/cosmology correspondence

-behaves well in accord with the measurement of the events gravitational waves GW170817 and the $\gamma$-ray burst GRB170817A detected almost simultaneously, because of the suitable evolution of the scalar field in large times --- as depicted in Fig.~\ref{p}, $t_0=4$.
-Large times correspond to low redshifts which correspond to energy scale of the dark energy and GW170817/GRB170817A events.
+behaves well in accord with the measurement of the events gravitational waves GW170817 and the $\gamma$-ray burst GRB170817A detected almost simultaneously, because of the suitable evolution of the scalar field in large times --- as depicted in Fig.~\ref{p0-3}, $t_0=4$.
+Large times correspond to low redshifts which correspond to the energy scale of the dark energy and GW170817/GRB170817A events. {Furthermore, as shown in Fig.~\ref{p1}, the stability is ensured because since $\eta\dot{\phi}^{2}(t)<1$, for $\beta=2.273$, with $\alpha=5/2$, $\eta=0.66$ (blue curve) and $\beta=3.125$, with $\alpha=5/2$, $\eta=0.48$ (red curve) then $4\kappa>\eta\dot{\phi}^2$, which implies that $c_{\rm GW}^2$ in Eq.~\eqref{light} is a positive number.
+These analyses were performed through numerical methods with the following conditions: $\tilde{W}(0)=1$, $\dot{\tilde{W}}(0)=1$ and $\phi(0)=0$.
+We can see that even with the restriction $c_{GW}=c_{light}$ as presented by \cite{Charmousis:2011bf,Charmousis:2011ea,Babichev:2017lmw,Starobinsky:2016kua,Bruneton:2012zk}, these models still persists as important alternative cosmological scenarios.
+In this sense, we have that the energy-momentum tensor of the scalar field almost perfectly counterbalances the large bare cosmological constant that is supposed to be present in the Lagrangian.
+In this way, the observable accelerated expansion of the Universe becomes consistent with a small effective cosmological constant.}